-Proper urination with a foreskin involves gentle retraction, steady flow control, and hygiene to avoid discomfort and mess.
+Proper urination with a foreskin involves gentle positioning, steady flow control, and hygiene to avoid discomfort and mess.

 Understanding the Role of the Foreskin in Urination

 The foreskin is a natural part of male anatomy, covering and protecting the glans penis.
-It’s a flexible layer of skin that can move back and forth over the head of the penis.
-For many males who have not undergone circumcision, this foreskin plays a significant role during urination.
+It’s a flexible layer of skin that can move back and forth over the head of the penis once it is naturally retractable.
+For many males who have not undergone circumcision, this foreskin can affect the way urine leaves the body.

 Urination with a foreskin requires some awareness because the foreskin can partially cover the urethral opening.
 This can sometimes cause urine to dribble or spray unexpectedly if not managed correctly.
-Unlike circumcised males, where the urethral opening is fully exposed, those with an intact foreskin must handle the skin carefully to ensure urine flows smoothly.
+Unlike circumcised males, where the urethral opening is fully exposed, those with an intact foreskin may need to handle the skin carefully to ensure urine flows smoothly.

-The key lies in understanding how to gently retract or position the foreskin during urination.
+The key lies in understanding how to gently position or retract the foreskin during urination only when it moves comfortably.
 This prevents urine from pooling beneath the skin and reduces irritation or mess.
 It also helps maintain hygiene by allowing proper cleaning after urination.
+Cleveland Clinic’s foreskin care guidance notes that keeping the foreskin clean helps prevent some foreskin-related conditions, including infections.

 Step-by-Step Guide on How To Urinate With A Foreskin